expo/expo/docs/pages/versions/unversioned/sdk/bar-code-scanner.md

 >
 > - When an ITF-14 barcode is recognized, it's type can sometimes be set to `interleaved2of5`.

-> - Scanning for either `PDF417` and/or `Code39` formats can result in a noticable increase in battery consumption on iOS.
+> - Scanning for either `PDF417` and/or `Code39` formats can result in a noticeable increase in battery consumption on iOS.
 It is recommended to provide only the bar code formats you expect to scan to the `barCodeTypes` prop.

 ## Usage